bslevin/Project-2-June14th/README.md

    * Main Framework used for CSS.

+### Defensive programming measures

+* Added if/else conditions on all form input to check for positive, not null values before accepting any data.

 ## Testing

 Testing of HTML, CSS and JS was done using the below validators: